JamesWTruher/PowerShell/docs/testing/TestRelease.md

          1 Specify exactly which tests should be migrated and in what order 4 Create code to upload test result data from CI (and other test automation envs) 5 Validate manual test procedure
+         1 Document the process
+             * much of this is already done by Sergei [here](https://github.com/PowerShell/Internal-PowerShellTeam-Tools/blob/master/PowerShellDevelopersWiki/Workflow.md)
          1 create automation to improve efficiency
+         2 do a number of dry-runs to